 In Philippians 2 we are told that a love rooted in the example of Christ is a love which eschews personal status and privilege in order to uplift other persons.
-In John 15, Jesus reminds us his cross is the ultimate expression of Love, and in Philippians 2:3 we are told we cannot practice this cruciform Love by advancing our own selfish purposes.
+In verse 3 we are told we cannot practice love by advancing our own selfish purposes.

-This rhetoric is disgusting, it is abusive, and it has absolutely no place within any marriage.
-In fact, a 2015 study suggests that body shame bears a direct correlation with poor physical heath.
+In a 2015 study researches noted that body shame bears a direct correlation with poor physical heath.
 Further studies seems to indicate that fat-shaming fuels weight gain, not weight loss, and can cause a person to resign them self to obesity, which of course also leads to adverse health effects as well.
 These studies have led researchers to assert that shaming someone for their body-type or weight is only, ever, a harmful practice and has a strong likelihood of being detrimental to their health.

 Concepts of beauty are societally conditioned, and in no way consistent across cultures.
 If our only concept of beauty is a stereotype in a magazine, then we inherently do damage to the very real people around us.
 People are not photo-shopped objects used to sell products, they are human beings.
 And when we exalt artificial conceptions of beauty to the forefront of attraction, we reduce people to one-dimensional objects.
 Any mindset which equates outward beauty with attraction inherently leads to bullying and denigration of those persons who fall outside the so called category of “beautiful.”